 Puyehue National Park is organized into sectors with very different personalities:

-• Anticura Sector: For those looking for waterfalls.
+- Anticura Sector: For those looking for waterfalls.
 The must-sees are Salto del Pudú and Salto del Indio.
 If you are looking for something more intense, the ascent to Puyehue Volcano (16 km) starts from here, a challenge that offers spectacular views of the ash fields.
+Located just steps from Chilean customs, it’s the ideal gateway and a must-see first stop for those entering the country from Argentina.

 The impressive Puyehue Lake